-Baron & Budd may be able to help if you took a drug containing TDF and suffered severe side effects.
-We will not tolerate companies putting profits ahead of the safety of patients who take their medications and will work diligently to hold them accountable.
+Baron & Budd may be able to help if you took a drug containing TDF and suffered kidney damage or bone loss.
+We will work diligently to hold Gilead accountable for injuries caused by its products and actions.
 Please call 866-723-1890 or contact us online to learn more.

 This article is not intended to provide any medical advice.
 Please consult with your physician prior to discontinuing use of any prescribed medication.